mbasagoitia/scientist-and-engineers-guide-dsp/basic-calculations.md

 **Average deviation** is found by summing the absolute value of the deviations of each individual sample from the mean and dividing by N. However, this value isn't typically relevant in statistics.

 The **standard deviation** represents how far the signal fluctuates from the mean (noise and interference).
 Only measures the AC portion of a signal.
 It is calculated by squaring each of the deviations of each sample from the mean before taking the average, then taking the square root of that.
+See below on why we divide by N - 1 instead of N.

 **Variance** is standard deviation squared and represents the power of this fluctuation.